The last couple of weeks have been a little… weird. I’m not sure how else to explain it. I mean, everything’s just fine, but…

 “Look, Spence, talk to Carmen and think it over.
 I don’t plan to start until after the New Year, so…” I shrug.
 “Just let me know…”

-She smiles and agrees.
+She agrees.
 “Okay, thanks for understanding.”

 I sigh.
 “I don’t understand, Spence.
 Like I said, this version of you isn’t like the old one.
 You’ve lost your passion and your fire.
 And what’s really tragic about that, is if you hadn’t, you, right now, would be even better than either version, maybe both put together.”